frconor-ebook/meditations/_posts/2025-07-15-our-lady-mother-of-mercy.md

 Our Lord calls His disciples and says that He has compassion on them.
 Once again, merciful compassion leads Our Lord to perform the extraordinary miracle of the multiplication of the loaves and fish.

-It\'s a reminder to us that we can have frequent recourse to the Divine Mercy.
-Our salvation and safety lie in God\'s compassion for us, and He wants us to learn to have mercy on others.
-It\'s a way to win God\'s favor more promptly.
+It's a reminder to us that we can have frequent recourse to the Divine Mercy.
+Our salvation and safety lie in God's compassion for us, and He wants us to learn to have mercy on others.
+It's a way to win God's favor more promptly.

 Our Lady constantly procures for us the compassion of her Son.
-She\'s the one who can teach us how to respond to the needs of others.
+She's the one who can teach us how to respond to the needs of others.
 "Hail, Holy Queen, Mother of mercy"...we repeat to her frequently.

 Perhaps in our own interior life, we dedicate a special day of the week, like Saturdays, to her, as is customary in the Church.
 We sing to her in a special way, or we recite some ancient prayer like the "Hail, Holy Queen"--*Salve Regina*.

-Pope St. John Paul II says, "Mary is the one who has the deepest knowledge of the mystery of God\'s mercy.
+Pope St. John Paul II says, "Mary is the one who has the deepest knowledge of the mystery of God's mercy.
 She knows its price, she knows how great it is.
-In this sense, we call her 'Mother of mercy, Virgin Most Merciful.'
+In this sense, we call her 'Mother of mercy, Virgin most merciful.'

 "Each one of these titles has a profound theological meaning.
-Each of them expresses," he says, "the special preparation of her soul, of her whole personality, so that she would be able to perceive through the complexity of events, first of all directed to Israel, and then to every individual, and ultimately to the whole of humanity, the need for that abounding mercy of hers, in which, 'from generation to generation' (Luke 1:50), people become sharers according to the eternal design of the Most Holy Trinity" (John Paul II, Encyclical, *Dives in misericordia*, November 30, 1980).
+Each of them expresses," he says, "the special preparation of her soul, of her whole personality, so that she would be able to perceive through the complexity of events, first of all directed to Israel, and then to every individual, and ultimately to the whole of humanity, the need for that abounding mercy of hers, in which, 'from generation to generation' (Luke 1:50), people become sharers according to the eternal design of the Most Holy Trinity" (John Paul II, Encyclical, *Dives in misericordia*, Point 8, November 30, 1980).

 St. Augustine teaches us that mercy has its birth in the heart.
-He says it has pity on the misery of others, whether their wretchedness be corporal or spiritual, and is moved and saddened by it as if the suffering were its own, in such a way that it seeks the means to remedy it (cf. St. Augustine, *The City of God*).
+He says it has pity on the misery of others, whether their wretchedness be corporal or spiritual, and is moved and saddened by it as if the suffering were its own, in such a way that it seeks the means to remedy it (*cf*.
+St. Augustine, *The City of God*).

 Mercy is poured out on others, taking their defects and their sorrows for its own, and tries to set them free from such grief and pain.